1. User organization —The entity that has engaged a service organization

 • Testing procedures finalized and reviewed by client personnel to determine feasibility.

 • Audit team performs testing of each control activity to assess operating effectiveness during test period.

 • Test results communicated and exceptions are resolved, if possible.

 • Closing meeting conducted to finalize project results, timing of report issuance, and discuss management recommendations.

-• SAS 70 audit report is drafted through inputs from both the audit team and client management.
+• SOC report is drafted through inputs from both the audit team and client management.

 • Engagement finalization tasks performed by audit team: final work paper review, draft report review, and any necessary modifications.